-This report summarizes the reef fish survey data and a subset of the benthic data collected by the ESD for Pacific RAMP survey missions in 2018.
-During 2018, surveys were conducted in the following regions: Pacific Remote Islands Marine National Monument and American Samoa.
-The status of reef fish assemblages in each region is first described in the wider Pacific context (Section: U.S. Pacific reefs: the status of reef fishes), and later described at the island scale.
-By collecting data using the same methods over time, we are able to look at time series for the two regions monitored in 2018.
-For the regional comparison, data from 2009-2018 were averaged.
+This report summarizes the reef fish survey data and a subset of the benthic data collected by the ESD for Pacific RAMP survey missions in 2019.
+During 2019, surveys were conducted in the main Hawaiian Islands.
+The status of reef fish assemblages is first described in the wider Pacific context (Section: U.S. Pacific reefs: the status of reef fishes), and later described at the island scale.
+By collecting data using the same methods over time, we are able to look at time series.
+For the regional comparison, data from 2009-2019 were averaged.
 Even though the ESD began collecting data in 2000, given the substantial changes in methods and design used for the reef fish assemblage surveys, this section shows observations collected since 2009.
-After this point, the reef fish assemblage surveys for Pacific RAMP were consistently conducted using the SPC method under a depth-stratified random sampling design.
+After this point, surveys were consistently conducted using the SPC method under a depth-stratified random sampling design.

-In the final section, the publications that were produced in 2018 as a result of those surveys are listed; these publications either use the Pacific RAMP fish data, or were co-authored by ESD members listed as co-authors on this report and are relevant to Pacific RAMP's ecological monitoring of fishes.
+In the final section, the publications that were produced in 2019 as a result of those surveys are listed; these publications either use the Pacific RAMP fish data, or were co-authored by ESD members listed as co-authors on this report and are relevant to Pacific RAMP's ecological monitoring of fishes.